 There aren’t many things that can top the honeymoon phase of a relationship.
 Everything you do or experience together is new and exciting, and the two of you can’t get enough of each other.
 That’s how I felt about rap music once upon a time.

-It was a long honeymoon, but even the best of relationships sour at some point.
+It was a long honeymoon, but even the best of relationships will struggle at some point.
 When ours struggled, we had to go our separate ways for a while.
 I had stopped believing in the future of rap music.
-But time heals all wounds, and now that we’ve had some time apart, I think that I’m ready to give it another shot.
+Time heals all wounds, and now that we’ve had some time apart, I think that I’m ready to give it another shot.

 It’s crazy that it took Netflix to restore my faith in an entire genre of music.
 When you live overseas as I do, you don’t always get exposed to everything that’s happening back home – at least not right away.
-With that being said, I know that I’m late, but I recently binged Rhythm & Flow, and I was pleasantly surprised.
+With that being said, I know that I’m late, but I recently binged Rhythm & Flow, and I must say that I was pleasantly surprised.

 Once again, I got to witness the coming of age of the next generation of rap, and this time, I wasn’t left shaking my head in disappointment.
 For once, I was optimistic about what’s to come.
 In all honesty, I was damn near giddy watching the performances on the season 1 finale.
-It’s been years since I’ve had that feeling, and damn it felt good!
+It’s been years since I’ve had that feeling, and I must say that it’s refreshing.

 It prepared my mind for what was to come.